2016UofMECEG16/HCEapp/CardEmulation_V9/README.md

 - Throughout the testing, Nexus 6P and Nexus 5 smartphones were used along with the Raspberry Pi 1 B+ interfaced with the NXP OM5577 NFC controller.

+# HCE App Installation ##

+- Copy and paste the *Application-debug.apk* file on your phone's root folder

+- The .apk file can be found by going to the following directories: *HCEapp/CardEmulation_V9/Application/build/outputs/apk/*

 # How to use the HCE App #

 ## Card is the activated E-Pass ##